 Michael is the Head Instructor of Unique University.
 He currently owns and operates Michael Downey Photography, Inc. out of Somerville, New Jersey.
 He has photographed hundreds of moderate to high-end weddings throughout the northeast.
 He also teaches regularly during photowalks and workshops.
 His images can be seen at New Century Artist Art Gallery in the Chelsea section of Manhattan.

-- Understanding Your Digital SLR III: Composition
+- Understanding Your Camera III: White Balance and Composition

 - Intro to Macro Photography

-- Understanding Your Digital SLR Camera I: Basics
+- Understanding Your Camera I: The Basics

 - The Art of Seeing: Improving Your Artistic Eye